 Investor Relations

 When a tourist gets hurt or sick abroad, the response is ad-hoc, slow, and expensive.
-SOSA is the AI that coordinates travelers, clinics, hotels, and insurers in real time — turning a chaotic necessity into structured infrastructure.
+Terra is the AI that coordinates travelers, clinics, hotels, and insurers in real time — turning a chaotic necessity into structured infrastructure.

 The Problem